Monk-NT/BabbleHub/README.md

 where ```PORT_NUM``` is an integer indicating port.

 More on using jedis can be seen in the [jedis wiki](https://github.com/xetorthio/jedis/wiki)
-## If you want to you could...##

-...help me with javascript

-...look for bugs in java source

-...or just throw ideas at me.
-Including silly ones.
 ## Further work ##

  * ~~Add deployment by Vagrant~~